webxdc/calendar/README.md

 Then just add the `.xdc` file to a group or a chat and you are ready to go!

+Import, export and share are using ICS format as described in [RFC 5545](https://datatracker.ietf.org/doc/html/rfc5545) and used in practise.
+ICS compatibility been tested with Simple Calendar, Etar, Thunderbird, Google and Apple Calendar - please let us know, if there is something to add.

 To make the code base of this small project useful and accessible for many developers, we tried not to dive into tool and framework discussions (which are very opinionated anyways)